stamparm/maltrail/README.md

 ## General

 **Maltrail** is a malicious traffic monitoring system, utilizing publicly available (black)lists containing malicious (or generally suspicious) trails (i.e. domain names, URLs and/or IPs), along with static trails compiled from various AV reports and custom user defined lists.
-Also, it has (optional) advanced heuristic mechanisms that can help in discovery of unknown threats (e.g. unknown malware).
+Also, it has (optional) advanced heuristic mechanisms that can help in discovery of unknown threats (e.g. new malware).

 ![Reporting tool](http://i.imgur.com/DhWdpmK.png)